 “With this loss, I feel like it’s probably the biggest wakeup (call) of the season with three consecutive losses,” cornerback Michael Ojemudia said.
 “If we go downhill from here, it’s going to be a really bad season.”

 With nearly all this season’s juice evaporated, things can only get worse for Iowa given what’s ahead.
-The ceiling now for this team is now wins — nine if you count the bowl game — and Hawkeye fans have been there, done that.
+The ceiling for this team is now eight wins — nine if you count the bowl game — and Hawkeye fans have been there, done that.
 A three-game winning streak to end the year would only amplify the missed opportunities along the way.

 The 2018 floor, however, can still sink tremendously.
 Left on Iowa’s slate are four-win Illinois and three-win Nebraska, arguably the conference’s two worst programs this year after Rutgers.
 The Hawkeyes should be significant favorites in both, meaning despair is the only unexpected emotion Iowa fans can feel on those days.